behzadiziy/treoThings/README.md

 # TreoThings

 TreoThings is an open-source, Trello-inspired task management platform built with **Laravel**, **Livewire**, **Tailwind CSS**, and modern web development tools.
 It offers powerful real-time collaboration and task organization features for teams and individuals.

+## ✨ What's New in TreoThings

+The following features were recently added to enhance the platform:
+- Mark Tasks as Done: Users can now mark tasks as complete by checking them off, visually indicating progress on tasks.

+---

 ## 🚀 Features